 What are the symptoms of urticaria pigmentosa?

-The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, or a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
-However, these symptoms are unusual in urticaria pigmentosa, and if they occur they might require some tests to exclude other types of mastocytosis.
+The release of large amounts of histamine from mast cells may cause flushing in addition to itch, a racing heartbeat, diarrhoea, wheezing, headache, fainting, or some of these or all of these reactions together.
+This is more likely when UP is a feature of systemic mastocytosis.